 Maybe you’re only up for making one video to see how you like it.
 If you plan your video marketing strategy in advance, even a single video can be pretty versatile.

 Here’s what we mean by that:

 Do you want your emails to be like most marketing emails?
 Probably not—most marketing emails never get opened.

 Inserting a video into your email will help it stand out.
 In fact, a video could improve your open rates by as much as 20 percent, as well as dramatically boost click-through rates.
 Just make sure you plan ahead and send the video to those particular audience segments that the campaign intends to reach with it.

 2. Repurpose video for future campaigns

-A video can be a big investment.
-To stretch that investment, you could take short clips or excerpts and post them on social media, grab video stills and overlay them with text to create an instructional manual, or throw them into a digital whitepaper.
+Depending on your goals, a video can be an investment.
+To stretch that investment, you can take short clips or excerpts and post them on social media, grab video stills and overlay them with text to create an instructional manual, or throw them into a digital whitepaper.

 Anything goes, really, when it comes to repurposing video to increase your ROI.
-The more ways you can reuse your video, the better — but you need to decide on these in advance so that you can incorporate them into your overall content marketing strategy.
+The more ways you can reuse your video, the better—but you need to decide on these uses in advance so that you can incorporate them into your overall content marketing strategy.